 In past decades and recent years, massive tire recalls and highly publicized tragedies have heightened public awareness of the potential design flaws and manufacturing errors associated with certain tire companies.
-At Hare Wynn, our product liability lawyers have been consistently recognized for their work in cases involving motor vehicle accidents caused by tire tread separation.
+At Hare, Wynn, Newell & Newton, our product liability lawyers have been consistently recognized for their work in cases involving motor vehicle accidents caused by tire tread separation.
 Our firm has been featured in the Wall Street Journal, Dateline NBC, USA Today, and The New York Times for our work in the fields of defective tires and tread separation.
 We have attorneys licensed across the U.S. and often work with other lawyers and firms across the country on these types of complex cases.

 From companies that allow foreign objects, such as metal cans and bones to contaminate tires during the manufacturing process to employees allowing defective tires to pass through quality control inspections in order to meet quotas for production bonuses, our firm is committed to holding responsible parties accountable.
 It is the goal of this firm to put an end to the profits-over-safety mentality of many tire manufacturers.